-Advisors can gloss over the severe downturns and concentrate conversations on the typical market fluctuations that you will experience 95% of the time.
-This does not prepare you for the gut wrenching returns you will see the other 5% of your time as an investor.
+Advisors can gloss over the severe downturns and concentrate conversations on the regular market fluctuations that you will experience 95% of the time.
+This does not prepare you for the gut-wrenching returns you will see the other 5% of your time as an investor.
 You might recognize this when your advisor refers to two standard deviations of your portfolio.
 Forget standard deviations.
-We just use that to make ourselves look smarter than we really are.
+We just use that to make ourselves look smarter than we are.
 The 2007 – 2009 financial crisis was five standard deviations from the norm.
 What does that mean in statistical terms?
 It means it should never have happened.
 Oops, it did happen.

 Have you ever heard the phrase “Black Swan” event?
 Nassim Nicholas Taleb coined the phrase in his book The Black Swan: Impact of the Highly Improbable.
 The phrase was popularized after the events of the financial crisis.
-This concept is really quite simple: There are very few black swans in the world compared to white swans.
+This concept is quite simple: There are very few black swans in the world compared to white swans.
 So few, statistically speaking, you should never see one.
-Thing is, black swans do exist and people encounter them every day.
+The thing is, black swans do exist, and people encounter them every day.
 Events like the 2007-2009 financial crisis are black swan events.
 Just because they are completely unpredictable and rare doesn’t mean that we shouldn’t plan for them.
 These are the events that can cause you to abandon your financial plan at exactly the wrong time.

 Use actual dollar amounts not just percentages.

 If you have a $1,000,000 portfolio, it is one thing to say your portfolio can go down by 20% to 40% in any given year.
 It is quite another to say you can lose $200,000 to $400,000 of your portfolio in any given year.
-Don’t just talk in terms of percentages and standard deviations, use actual meaningful dollar amounts.
+Don’t just talk regarding percentages and standard deviations, use actual meaningful dollar amounts.
 Are you going to be okay if you lose this amount of money from your portfolio?
-Are you capable of making the adjustments necessary to your income and lifestyle if, or when, you actually lose that much money in your portfolio?
+Are you capable of making the adjustments necessary to your income and lifestyle if, or when, you lose that much money in your portfolio?

 Use historical events to frame your possible losses.

 These are the other 5% of the returns.
 Pick a point in time that you are familiar with, better yet, even lived through.
 Find out what would have happened to your portfolio during that event.
 The financial crisis is a great timeframe to consider.
-From October 15, 2007 through March 2, 2009, the S&P 500 Index lost 53% of its value.
-What would your current investments have lost during that time period?
+From October 15, 2007, through March 2, 2009, the S&P 500 Index lost 53% of its value.
+What would your current investments have lost during that period?
 Can you live with that loss if some similar event happens again?

 What should you do next?

-If you would like an objective second opinion on how your portfolio will perform during the next market downturn, please contact us for a no obligation analysis.
+If you would like an objective second opinion on how your portfolio will perform during the next market downturn, please contact us for a no-obligation analysis.